NeilJed/3DSMax-SMD-Exporter-Plugin/README.md

 Older versions of 3DS Studio Max not shown in this list may be supported in previous releases.

 ## Installation
-Copy the `SMDExport.dle` file for the correct version for your edition of 3D Studio Max into your 3DS Max plug-ins folder and re-start.
+Copy the `SMDExport.dle` file for the correct version for your edition of 3D Studio Max into your 3DS Max plug-ins folder (i.e. `C:\Program Files\Autodesk\3ds Max 2020\Plugins`) and re-start.
+You can check it's loaded via the Plug-ins Manager.

 ## Basic usage
 Once installed, using the *Export* option of the File menu you should find *Source SMD* as an option.
 You can use regular *Export* which will export everything visible in the scene or *Export Selected* to only export selected items.